 - Use Invoice Factoring: Selling your invoices to a third party at a discount in return for timely payment can be expensive.
 But even though you have to pay a percentage, you’ll receive the payment a lot faster.

 The Bottom Line

 After providing a product or service as promised, you want to get paid.
+And more often than not, when customers use extended payment terms it gets frustrating.
 By outlining payment terms, you have a better idea of when to expect payment.
 This helps you avoid potential misunderstandings and get paid fast, which helps with financial forecasting.
 If you’re dealing with companies with long payment terms, implement an incentive for timely payments, deposit requirements, or invoice factoring to strengthen your business’ cash flow.